Skip to main content

 1. Set evm-ss-split = false in app.toml.

 2. Restart the node.
-The EVM SS DB under data/evm_ss/ is no longer opened but stays on disk until manually removed.
+The EVM SS DB is no longer opened but stays on disk until you remove it.

-To fully reclaim the disk used by EVM SS, stop the node and delete data/evm_ss/ after reverting the setting.
+To fully reclaim the disk used by EVM SS, stop the node and delete the configured EVM SS directory after reverting the setting.

 Cleanly rolling back to evm-ss-split = false requires another state sync.
 Under evm-ss-split = true, EVM writes go only to the EVM SS DB, so Cosmos SS will not have those writes.
 Restarting with evm-ss-split = false stops opening the EVM SS DB, but EVM-state queries will miss anything written after the Giga state sync until you re-state-sync without the split.